-The Degree of Bachelor of Science in Medical Laboratory Technology medical team involved in the diagnosis and treatment of disease.
+The Degree of Bachelor of Science in Medical Laboratory Technology

+Medical Laboratory Technology (MLT) is a clinically-oriented curriculum that combines academic and professional training.
+It is designed specifically to meet modern requirements for the profession of medical laboratory technology.
+MLT is an important contributor to the medical team involved in the diagnosis and treatment of disease.
 Physicians rely heavily upon laboratory test results before making decisions.
 Thus, students will be trained to develop the ability to interpret generated laboratory results in order to provide reliable data for disease diagnosis.
 MLT graduates obtain many employments in scientific, medical and pharmaceutical laboratories of hospitals and universities as: laboratory technician in a hospital, researchers, assistants to physicians.